Mary Musa

 Sia Mary Musa (nee Kaingbanja, died 3 August 2015) was a Sierra Leonean politician and activist from Koidu-Sefadu, Kono District.
-She was the mayor of Koidu, and a member of the opposition Sierra Leone People's Party (SLPP).
+She was the mayor of Koidu from May 2004 to July 2008.

 Early career

 Mary Musa lived and worked in her home city of Koidu, the capital and largest city of the diamond-rich Kono District in the Eastern Province of Sierra Leone, and the country's fourth largest city.
 She taught and worked in various schools in the area, including the Jaima Secondary School, Koidu Secondary School, and the United Methodist Church Girls School, of which she was the head teacher for 25 years.

 Exile and return to Koidu

 When the Sierra Leone Civil War broke out, Mary Musa went into exile, returning to Koidu when the war was over.
 Large parts of the city's infrastructure had been destroyed in her absence, including some of the school buildings where she had taught, and large scale death had left numerous orphans.
 Musa worked to provide shelter for her own children and several of these orphans, using bricks from the school to build small houses.
 Following her lead, many of the other teachers assisted with this process.